MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ```
 ---

-> [!IMPORTANT]
-> For more information, you can refer to [the prompt flow CLI documentation for Azure](https://microsoft.github.io/promptflow/reference/pfazure-command-reference.html).

-## Iterative development from fine-tuning

-### Local development and testing
+## Develop and test locally

-During iterative development, as you refine and fine-tune your flow or prompts, it could be beneficial to carry out multiple iterations locally within your code repository.
-The community version, **prompt flow VS Code extension** and **prompt flow local SDK & CLI** is provided to facilitate pure local development and testing without Azure binding.
+During iterative development, as you refine and fine-tune your flow or prompts, you can carry out multiple iterations locally within your code repository.
+The VS Code community version, VS Code Prompt flow extension, and prompt flow local SDK and CLI facilitate pure local development and testing without Azure binding.

-#### Prompt flow VS Code extension
+### VS Code Prompt flow extension

-With the prompt flow VS Code extension installed, you can easily author your flow locally from the VS Code editor, providing a similar UI experience as in the cloud.
+With the Prompt flow VS Code extension, you can easily author your flow locally in the VS Code editor with a similar UI experience as in the cloud.

 To use the extension:

-1. Open a prompt flow folder in VS Code Desktop.
+1. In VS Code with the Prompt flow extension enabled, open a prompt flow folder.
-2. Open the ```flow.dag.yaml`` file in notebook view.
+1. Open the *flow.dag.yaml* file and select the **Visual editor** link at the top of the file.
-3. Use the visual editor to make any necessary changes to your flow, such as tune the prompts in variants, or add more tools.
+1. Use the editor to make any necessary changes to your flow, such as tuning the prompts in variants or adding more tools.
-4. To test your flow, select the **Run Flow** button at the top of the visual editor.
-This triggers a flow test.
+1. To test your flow, select the **Run** icon at the top of the visual editor to trigger a flow test.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/run-flow-visual-editor.png" alt-text="Screenshot of VS Code showing running the flow in the visual editor. " lightbox = "./media/how-to-integrate-with-llm-app-devops/run-flow-visual-editor.png":::

-#### Prompt flow local SDK & CLI
+### Use the local prompt flow SDK and CLI

-If you prefer to use Jupyter, PyCharm, Visual Studio, or other IDEs, you can directly modify the YAML definition in the ```flow.dag.yaml``` file.
+If you prefer to work directly with code, or use Jupyter, PyCharm, Visual Studio, or other integrated development environments (IDEs), you can directly modify the YAML code in the *flow.dag.yaml* file.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-directory-and-yaml.png" alt-text="Screenshot of a yaml file in VS Code highlighting the default input and flow directory. " lightbox = "./media/how-to-integrate-with-llm-app-devops/flow-directory-and-yaml.png":::